Skip to content

 Training an employee, not programming a bot

+That only pays off if the lessons stick.
 The beauty is that these instructions persist across sessions.
 Your agent doesn't forget; it gets smarter as your project evolves.
 This is the Automation philosophy in action.

 Durable norms and corrections